Myth vs Fact: The Truth About Weight Loss and Nutrition

 Myth: Skipping Meals Helps You Lose Weight

-Fact: Energy balance matters, but quality matters too.
-300 calories of candy is not the same as 300 calories of beans and veggies.
+Fact: Energy quality matters—300 calories of candy ≠ 300 calories of beans and veggies.

 The Bottom Line

-Weight loss isn’t about banning food groups or chasing detoxes.
-It’s about consistent, smart choices: embrace healthy fats, pick complex carbs, and hydrate according to your body’s needs.
-Keep meals balanced, prioritize whole foods, and stay active—small wins compound into big results.
+Weight loss isn’t about banning foods or detoxes.
+Embrace healthy fats, pick complex carbs, hydrate according to your body, eat balanced meals, and stay active.
+Small wins compound into big results.

-Inside you’ll find simple meal plans, beginner-friendly workouts, grocery lists, and mindset tools to keep results for life.
+Includes meal plans, workouts, grocery lists, and mindset tools for lasting results.

 FAQ